potassco/clingraph/docs/clingraph/syntax.rst

            *Graph bills_family*

-.. note:: The creation of multiple graphs is specially useful for representing a dynamic domain where we need a different visualization for each time step
+.. note:: The creation of multiple graphs is especially useful for representing a dynamic domain where we need a different visualization for each time step

 Subgraphs